andraluca/reading-notes/coders_computer.md

-# Reading assignment 02 - Choosing a Text Editor
+# Lab assignment 02 - Choosing a Text Editor

 Choosing a Text Editor is an important place to start your coding journey.
 There are plenty of options, and you just need to decide which is your prefered flavor.
 The editor will help a coder run and manage text.
 Here are some important features to look for:
 1.  code completion